 4. Classroom Preparation

-If you are interested in grabbing ALL of the sheets I use for preparing student portfolios for student-led conferences for FREE, click the image BELOW.
+If you want to grab ALL of the sheets used for preparing student portfolios for student-led conferences for FREE, click the image BELOW.

 Wow, Elyse!
 I can definitely see all your prep that goes into this but how cool to have such a thorough, chronological, portfolio for parents to have.
 Not to mention, the pride and responsibility must just ooze out of your kiddos at their conference!
 Thanks for sharing so many details. 🙂